Cases against lawmakers cannot be withdrawn without prior sanctions from HCs, says SC | Law-Order

 In a significant order affecting politicians facing criminal cases, the Supreme Court Tuesday curtailed the power of state prosecutors and ordered that they cannot withdraw prosecution against the lawmakers under the Code of Criminal Procedure (CrPC) without prior sanction from high courts.

-The apex court's order assumed significance because of the fact, highlighted by an amicus curiae based on news reports, that states like Uttar Pradesh, Uttarakhand, Maharashtra, and Karnataka have sought to withdraw criminal cases against politicians by using section 321 of CrPC which empowers prosecutors to withdraw cases.
+The order assumed significance in view of the fact, highlighted by an amicus curiae on the basis of news reports, that states like Uttar Pradesh, Uttarakhand, Maharashtra and Karnataka have sought to withdraw criminal cases against politicians by using section 321 of CrPC which empowers prosecutors to withdraw cases.

-The bench, also comprising Justices Vineet Saran and Surya Kant, said: ''The first issue is about the misuse of power under Section 321 of the CrPC regarding withdrawal of cases.
-We find it appropriate to direct that no prosecution against MP and MLA be withdrawn without the leave of the High Court in suo motu case according to our order''.
+The bench, also comprising Justices Vineet Saran and Surya Kant, noted the submission of the amicus in the matter who referred to various instances across the country, wherein various State Governments have resorted to the withdrawal of numerous criminal cases pending against M.P./M.L.A. by utilising the power vested under Section 321, CrPC.

+''It merits mentioning that the power under Section 321, CrPC. is a responsibility that is to be utilised in the public interest, and cannot be used for extraneous and political considerations.
+This power is required to be utilised with utmost good faith to serve the larger public interest,'' it said.

-In another important direction, the top court ordered that judges of special courts hearing cases against the MPs and MLAs will not be transferred until further orders.
+The top court directed that no prosecution against a sitting or former MP/MLA. shall be withdrawn without the leave of the High Court in the respective suo-motu writ petitions registered in pursuance of its order.
+The High Courts are requested to examine the withdrawals, whether pending or disposed of since September 16, 2020, in light of guidelines laid down by this court, the bench said.
+In another important direction, it ordered that judges of special courts hearing cases against the MPs and MLAs will not be transferred until further orders.

-The direction however carved out exceptions like death and superannuation of the presiding officers when it will not be made applicable.
+The apex court said that to ensure expeditious disposal of pending cases, it is necessary to direct the officers presiding over Special Courts or CBI Courts involving prosecution of MPs or MLAs to continue in their present posts until further orders. ''This direction, barring the transfer of Judicial Officers will be subject to their superannuation or death.
+If any further necessity or emergency arises, the Registrar General of the High Courts are at liberty to make an application before us for retention or to relieve those officers,'' the bench said.

+It noted that the coronavirus pandemic scuttled many Courts in effectively conducting trials, or recording evidence or hearing applications.

-Expressing strong displeasure over the non-filing of status reports as per the directions given in an earlier order, the bench said it was granted the last opportunity to the Centre and its agencies to follow its orders and posted the matter for further hearing on August 25.
+Expressing strong displeasure over the non-filing of status reports as per the directions given in an earlier order, the bench said it was granting last opportunity to the Centre and its agencies to follow its orders and posted the matter for further hearing on August 25.

-The agencies will have to submit detailed status reports regarding year-wise details on several cases, pendency, and their stage and the information has to be shared in advance with the amicus curiae before the next date of hearing.
+The agencies will have to submit detailed status reports regarding year-wise details on number of cases, pendency and their stage and the information has to be shared in advance with the amicus curiae before the next date of hearing.

 The bench also sought a comprehensive reply from the Centre on providing the video conferencing facilities in special courts for examining the witnesses and provision of funds for this.